 Reach Brad Stanhope at 427-6958 or [email protected] Follow him on Twitter at www.twitter.com/bradstanhope.

-Brad Stanhope is the Daily Republic's news editor.
+Brad Stanhope is a former Daily Republic editor.
 He began his career at the DR in the last millennium.
-He spent 17 years as a sports editor and three years as the associate editor before spending three years away from the newspaper (though continuing as a columnist).
-He returned in December 2010 as news editor.
+He spent 24 years as a sports editor, associate editor and news editor before leaving the Daily Republic in 2014.
 Brad lives in Suisun City with his wife, Mrs. Brad, and two sons.
 He enjoys cheese.